mark-watson/hy-lisp-python-book/manuscript/deeplearning.md

 Here we will learn a vocabulary for discussing Deep Learning neural network models, look at possible architectures, and show two Hy language examples that should be sufficient to get you used to using Keras with the Hy language.
 If you already have Deep Learning application development experience you might want to skip the following review material and skip to the Hy language examples.

-If you want to use Deep Learning professionally, there are two specific online resources that I recommend to you: Andrew Ng leads the efforts at [deeplearning.ai](https://www.deeplearning.ai/) and Jeremy Howard leads the efforts at [fast.ai](https://www.fast.ai/).
+If you want to use Deep Learning professionally, there are two specific online resources that I recommend: Andrew Ng leads the efforts at [deeplearning.ai](https://www.deeplearning.ai/) and Jeremy Howard leads the efforts at [fast.ai](https://www.fast.ai/).
 Here I will show you how to use a few useful techniques.
-Andrew and Jeremy will then help you skills that may lead a professional level of expertise if you take their courses.
+Andrew and Jeremy will teach you skills that may lead a professional level of expertise if you take their courses.

 There are many Deep Learning neural architectures in current practical use; a few types that I use are: